peterjlambert/petelambert.com/src/site/journal/2019-07-17-sennheiser-momentum-true-wireless-review.md

   - user experience
   - ux
 ---
 I do like buying headphones and it’s something I don’t mind spending a bit of money on.
 I listen to a lot of music and a lot of podcasts and I value the isolation and immersiveness that a good set of headphones or earbuds can give.
+I also value the freedom that being wire-free offers.
+I use wireless headphones far more than wired because they're neater, tidier and often more comfortable.

-Last year I bought some [Sennheiser Momentum Free](https://en-uk.sennheiser.com/headphones-bluetooth-momentum-free) on a trip to the US.
+Last year I bought some [Sennheiser MOMENTUM Free](https://en-uk.sennheiser.com/headphones-bluetooth-momentum-free) on a trip to the US.
 They were fantastic.
 I’m no deep audiophile but I thought they sounded wonderful.
 They're small and lightweight and comfortable too.
 Unfortunately they went through the washing machine and now they’re in the bin.
 So I decided to replace them with their new true-wireless (no neck-cord) sibling, the [Sennheiser MOMENTUM True Wireless](https://en-uk.sennheiser.com/truewireless-details).
 They were quite expensive and a bit of an extravagant purchase, but I felt like treating myself.

 Over the last couple of months I’ve had a few little issues with them that I’d brushed off at the time, but this morning when I came to jot a few of them down in a tweet, I realised there were too many for Twitter.
 This needed a proper Pros and Cons list.